christianh814/ocp4-upi-helpernode/docs/qs-static.md

 > **NOTE** If the console doesn't launch you can open it via `virt-manager`

-Once booted; press `tab` on the boot menu and add your staticips and coreos options.
+Once booted; press `tab` on the boot menu

+![rhcos(images/rhcos.png)

+Add your staticips and coreos options.
 Here is an example of what I used for my bootstrap node. (type this **ALL IN ONE LINE** ...I only used linebreaks here for ease of readability...but type it all in one line)

 ```
 ip=192.168.7.20::192.168.7.1:255.255.255.0:bootstrap:ens3:none:192.168.7.77